swcarpentry/DEPRECATED-boot-camps/python/README.md

 may also wish to consider working together with a partner to complete the exercises as a team.

+Regardless of your background, you will probably feel like trying to take all of this material in is like trying to drink from a firehose.
+That's OK - the idea is to at least introduce you to a wide variety of topics, with the hope that you'll (a) get to reinforce the most important concepts during exercises, and (b) will be able to come back to these materials later to continue mastering the concepts.

 As an analogy for our overall strategy for teaching Python, picture becoming a scientific programmer as constructing a house.
 First you pour the foundation, then you frame the house with wood beams, then you put on a roof, seal it up,